 Besides a late period, there are many other signs and symptoms of pregnancy.
-These pregnancy symptoms are usually similar to what you would feel when your period is approaching, though.
+However, these pregnancy symptoms are usually similar to what you would feel when your period is approaching.
 That is why some pregnancy signs go unnoticed by women.

-In this article, we’ll learn more about what these other early signs of pregnancy are so that you know what to do to have a healthier and smooth-sailing pregnancy.
+In this article, we’ll learn more about these other early signs of pregnancy so that you know what to do to have a healthier and smooth-sailing pregnancy.

 Let’s start our roundup of the 15 early signs of pregnancy:

 What is secondary amenorrhea?
 According to WebMD, it’s when your regular menstrual cycles stop for at least three months when you’re getting a regular period.
 For those with irregular periods, it’s when your cycle stops for six months.
 It happens due to natural hormonal changes in the body.
 One of the common causes of secondary amenorrhea is pregnancy.

 Tip: Take a pregnancy test and always record the first day of your menstrual period so that you can calculate how far along you are.

 2. Nausea and Vomiting

 An experience shared by more than 50% of pregnant women, nausea and vomiting is due to the sudden increase of the HCG hormone.
 Generally, these early signs of pregnancy disappear during the second trimester.
 However, if nausea is extreme and persistent, it may also signify hyperemesis gravidarum, which needs medical treatment.
 For relief, Mamas can enjoy a cup of ginger tea or catch a sniff of a lemon.